Last decade gave rise of many Direct to Consumer(D2C) business models.

-Shopify, Symphony Commerce, Magento are platforms where brands can set up shop online and partner with fulfillment providers to deliver the product; but mastering the art of retailing cannot happen in a short period, gaining customer’s trust is a slow process and brands must relentlessly focus on the right metrics to grow and scale.
+Shopify and Magento Commerce (recently acquired by Adobe) notably names of platforms where brands can set up shop online and partner with fulfillment providers to deliver the product; but mastering the art of retailing cannot happen in a short period, gaining customer’s trust is a slow process and brands must relentlessly focus on the right metrics to grow and scale.

 Data plays a big role here.
-For instance, good retailers, overtime become experts at improving conversion rates, traffic, and average order value while brands have never done this historically.
-So this will be a huge mind-shift to unlearn and start thinking like a retailer to develop the ‘merchant’s mindset’.
-New digital marketing, sales operations, and fulfillment teams must be created to support the D2C business.
+For instance, good retailers, overtime become experts to improve conversion rates, traffic, and average order value while brands have never done this historically.
+So this huge mind-shift to unlearn and start ti think like a retailer to develop the ‘merchant’s mindset’.
+New digital marketing, sales operations, and fulfillment teams must support the D2C business.

-Just like how product and sales are two separate entities, brands and retailers are have unique operating models.
-D2C is about finding the right middle ground.
-Hard product decisions must be made e.g. buy or build fulfillment services, payment providers, content management systems and SEO advisory products.
+Just like how product and sales are two separate entities, brands and retailers have unique operating models.
+D2C finds the right middle ground.
+Hard product decisions ought be made e.g. buy or build fulfillment services, payment providers, content management systems and SEO advisory products.

 Next, brands must master order fulfillment to satisfy the instant gratification requirements for their consumers.
-With increasing shipping and packaging costs, the future of retail will be heavily influenced by the speed and delivery of fulfilling an order.
-Order Fulfillment is a very complex operation and has immense potential for optimization and innovation.
+With increased shipping and packaging costs, the future of retail heavily influenced by the speed and delivery of a successfully fulfilled order.
+Order Fulfillment, a very complex operation has immense potential for optimization and innovation.

 In the case of Procter & Gamble, arguably the worlds largest CPG brand, their core innovation lies in building quality products that touch people in small and meaningful ways.
-They are primarily focussed on the daily essentials of Bathing, Brushing, Shaving, Washing Dishes and Laundry.
-And not selling and delivery.
+They focus on the daily essentials around Bathe, Brush, Shave, Wash Dishes and Laundry.
+And necessarily not sales and delivery.

-When a company’s core is building great products, does it make sense for Procter & Gamble to go D2C?
+When the company’s core competency lies in great products, does it make sense for Procter & Gamble to go D2C?
 Or should they continue to focus on their strengths?

-Let us look at the auto industry: Why can’t car manufacturers directly sell to consumers instead of going through dealerships?
+Let us look at the auto industry: Why can’t car manufacturers directly sell to consumers instead through dealerships?
 Firstly, the law doesn’t even allow them to do that.
-Secondly, even if the law allowed them, they might still focus on building cars and let other companies manage leasing and sales.
+Secondly, even if the law allowed them, they might build cars and let other companies manage leases and sales.

-Alcohol is another industry where liquor manufacturers don’t sell directly to consumers and go through distributors.
+Alcohol industry has the same problem where liquor manufacturers don’t sell directly to consumers and go through distributors.